 CCH’s building is old and will soon be unusable.
 They need to rebuild now to keep helping people like Ranjana and Samson.
 And they can, if you and people like you will help.

-If a thousand people each give £160 over the next month, more babies like Samson and mothers like Ranjana will be able to survive.
+If 40 people each give £1,000, more babies like Samson and mothers like Ranjana will be able to survive.

 You can help them today.
 Please give and please share this story.